-Minnesota jail in lockdown as 100 inmates refuse to return to cells
+Minnesota jail put in lockdown after inmates stage protest

-A jail in the US state of Minnesota has been placed under emergency lockdown after about 100 inmates refused to return to their cells.
+A prison in the US state of Minnesota was placed into lockdown on Sunday after dozens of inmates refused to return to their cells.

-Members of a crisis negotiation team were deployed to the Stillwater correctional facility on Sunday.
+The protest, staged by around 100 prisoners, was later "resolved without incident", officials said.

-A spokesperson for the state's Department of Corrections (DOC) said the reasons behind the incident "remains unclear".
+Inmates were unhappy at being kept in their cells due to understaffing over Labor Day weekend, the state's Department of Corrections (DOC) said.

-Excessive heat, limited access to showers and ice and unclean drinking water are among the reasons cited for the incident which took place in one of the facility's living units on Sunday.
+All inmates had now returned to their cells, a DOC spokesperson added.

-Extra police units, firefighters and other emergency teams are stationed outside the facility in Baywater, about 25 miles (40km) east of the state's largest city Minneapolis.
+Extra police units, firefighters and other emergency teams were stationed outside the facility in Baywater, about 25 miles (40km) east of the state's largest city Minneapolis.

+Advocates for the inmates said the incident was a protest over prison conditions, including the excessive heat, limited access to showers and ice and unclean drinking water.

 A US National Weather Service heat advisory is in place until Tuesday for the area, warning temperatures could reach up to 100F (37.7C).